What are the best items for traveling with kids?

 Rolling Luggage

 If you’re looking for great rolling luggage that elementary aged kids can use, this is it.
 It’s spacious, has a lock, and rolls so easy.
-My kids feel so fancy pulling these.
+My kids feel so fancy pulling these (think ages 5+) and frankly, I like this as an adult, too.

 Kid Backpacks

 We love having our kids carry a few items in their backpacks, and this began around age 2.
 We’ve used a few different back packs over the years, but I love these two sizes.
-One is perfect for big kids (school sized) and the other is smaller for our little ones.
+One is perfect for big kids (school sized) and the other is smaller for under age 5.
+There are many colors and styles.

 Kid Water Bottles